I-League 2018-19: Enrique Esqueda has been the trump card for East Bengal | Goal.com

 Enrique Esqueda showed his class and quality in his very first match on Indian soil when he scored a brace in a tricky away fixture against NEROCA.
 The manner in which he chest-controlled the ball before volleying it beyond the reach of Mauro Boerchio in goal, assured the East Bengal faithful that they have finally found a striker who will make headlines for all the right reasons.

 In the very next match against Shillong Lajong, Enrique showed that he is not only capable of scoring goals but is equally adept in creating goal scoring opportunities.
-Most strikers would have gone for goal after getting a sight of goal but he chose to square it for Jobby Justin who was unmarked and the Keralite applied the finishing touch.
+Most strikers would have pulled the trigger after getting a sight of goal but he chose to square it for Jobby Justin who was unmarked and the Keralite applied the finishing touch.

 The Justin-Esqueda combination has blossomed for East Bengal with each passing match as the two strikers complement each other in the best possible way.
 As Esqueda is not a typical number nine, the Mexican is often seen dropping deep and drift wide to see more of the ball.
 This helps Justin find the space and freedom to trouble the defenders.